sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICJIT.md

 HopperBASIC currently uses a recursive descent parser that directly executes operations as it parses:
 - Tokens are parsed from the token buffer
-- Each expression node immediately evaluates and pushes results to the stack
+- Each expression node immediately evaluates and pushes results to the Hopper VM value stack
 - No intermediate representation exists between tokens and execution

-## Proposed Architecture
+## New Architecture

 The new architecture introduces a compilation phase:
 1. **Tokenization** (unchanged) - Source text → Token stream
 2. **Compilation** (new) - Token stream → Opcode stream
-3. **Execution** (new) - Opcode stream → Results
+3. **Execution** (new) - Opcode stream → Results via VM stack

 ## Memory Layout